NAznaveh/Nimuzic/README.md

 ## License

-NiMusic is licensed under the MIT License.
+NiMusic is proprietary software.
+All rights reserved.

+Viewing and studying the source code for personal, educational, and evaluation purposes is permitted.
+Copying, modifying, distributing, selling, or commercially using the software or substantial portions of its source code requires prior written permission from the copyright holder.

-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for the full terms.

 ## Roadmap